KRFN: KRFN-HD2

 On August 25, 2018, KRFN launched a country music format on its HD2 subchannel, branded as "95.1 The Wolf."
 It was simulcast on FM translator K236CN 95.1 MHz in Reno.
 The country format moved from KWFP 92.1 FM Sparks, which switched to alternative rock.

 In late September 2021, KRFN-HD2 changed its format from country to Top 40/CHR, branded as "94.9 The Party."
 It is simulcast on translator K235DC 94.9 MHz in Reno.
 The station currently airs the live syndicated Liveline with Mason Kelter every weeknight.

 On December 26, 2023, K235DC, after having dropped its Top 40/CHR format in mid-November to stunt with Christmas music as "K-Santa", switched origin stations from KRFN-HD2 to KRAT-HD2 and launched an adult album alternative format, branded first as "Reno's Newest Radio Station" during a brief soft launch period, then as "94.9 X" upon its full launch on the 28th; the format and branding was previously used on KTHX-FM before it had dropped the format in 2021.

+As of March 2025, KRFN-HD2 switched back on with a simulcast of "Radio Xtasis" and is also heard on K235DC again.
+In February 2026, KNNR went silent and K235DC reverted back to the "X 94.9" Alternative format.